 Registering with NRCPD could not be simpler.
 The entire process is completed online with support throughout.

-The CRB disclosure service enables employers to make safer recruitment decisions by accessing information about their employees' criminal record history.
+The DBS has replaced the Criminal Records Bureau (CRB).
+The DBS enhanced disclosure certificate enables employers to make safer recruitment decisions by accessing information about their employees' criminal record history.
 It identifies those who may be unsuitable for certain work, especially when it involves children or vulnerable adults.

 Your account is ready for you to use as soon as you activate it.
 Sign in using the For communication professionals link on the homepage and then clicking Access my account.
-Under Login enter the email address and password you entered to set up the account.
+Under Sign In enter the email address and password you entered to set up the account.

 The information you supply in the My Information section is solely for administrative purposes, it will not be published.
-At the end of the section you will find an option to create an advertisement to accompany your entry on the online register.
-You can include a wide range of information on your advertisement including contact details, assignment preferences, and qualifications.
+At the end of this section you will find an option to create an advertisement to accompany your entry on the online register.
+You can include a wide range of information on your advertisement including contact details and qualifications.
 If you work solely for an agency, or only take bookings through a particular agency this is the place to enter their contact number.

 We will send email confirmation of receiving your application and request from you any necessary supporting information.
-If your application is approved you will be sent an official confirmation letter and an ID card.
+If your application is approved we will send you an official confirmation letter and an ID card.
 Your entry will appear on the online register.
 Updates you make to your entries will appear no more than 24 hours after submission.
-Signature will invoice you directly for your registration fee.
+We will invoice you directly for your registration fee.
 Non payment will result in the removal of your register entry.